-Why are we not doing [name any popular activity] ???
+Why are we not doing [name any popular channel] ???

 Clients and suppliers alike often ask me the same question.